 The Talmud in Berachot 31a relates how Rabbi Akiva, the great first-century sage, would conduct himself in prayer:

-From this account we see that there are two levels of kavanah — proper intent and mental focus in prayer.
+From this account we see that there are two levels of kavanah — intent and mental focus in prayer.
 The minimal level of kavanah is to concentrate on the meaning of the words.
 This is a basic requirement of prayer (Shulchan Aruch, Orach Chaim 98:1).

-There is, however, a higher level of kavanah, when one’s thoughts are raised upwards, scaling the heights of profound insights and penetrating revelations.
-The Shulchan Aruch describes this lofty kavanah of great tzaddikim:
+There is, however, a higher level of kavanah, when one’s thoughts are raised upwards, scaling the heights of profound insight and expanded consciousness.
+The Shulchan Aruch describes the lofty kavanah of great tzaddikim:

-While every prayer makes an impact on the one praying, the extent of this impact depends on the kavanah.
-A prayer recited with the basic kavanah of concentrating on the words promotes spiritual advance — but a gradual one, like the imperceptible growth of the body.
+Every prayer makes an impact on the person praying, but the extent of this impact depends on the kavanah.
+A prayer recited with the basic level of kavanah — just concentrating on the words — promotes spiritual advance.
+This is, however, a gradual progress, like the imperceptible growth of the body.

-A prayer focused on higher kavanah, on the other hand, will be the source of more radical transformation.
-When Rabbi Akiva was alone, his prayer was not the reserved, dignified prayer of the community, but an intense and ecstatic service of God.
-His vibrant spiritual ascent was expressed physically, so that when he finished praying, he would find himself in the opposite corner of the room.
+A prayer focused on higher kavanah, on the other hand, will be the trigger of more radical transformation.
+When Rabbi Akiva prayed by himself, his prayer was not the reserved, dignified prayer of the community.
+It was an intense and ecstatic service of God.
+His fervent spiritual ascent was expressed physically; when he finished praying, he would find himself in the opposite corner of the room.

-Such great movement during prayer is unusual — the Amidah prayer is to be recited standing in one place — but Rabbi Akiva would move across the room “due to his many bows and prostrations.”
-The more we are aware of God’s greatness, the stronger will be our feelings of submission and selflessness.
-As Rabbi Akiva progressively deepened his awareness of God’s greatness, he would express his profound sense of subservience to God’s infinity by bowing and prostrating himself.
+Such great movement during prayer is unusual.
+The Amidah prayer is supposed to be recited standing in one place, feet placed together.
+Yet Rabbi Akiva would move across the room “due to his many bows and prostrations.”
+The more one is aware of God’s infinite greatness, the stronger will be one’s feelings of submission.
+The sense of one’s separate selfhood dissipates, and one yearns to unite with the greater existence of the Infinite.

-This is the (perhaps unexpected) implication of Rabbi Akiva’s conduct when praying with the congregation.
-The importance of joining in communal prayer outweighs the benefits of private prayer — even a profoundly intense prayer that reflects one’s own spiritual attainments.
+This is the implication of Rabbi Akiva’s conduct when praying with the congregation.
+The importance of joining in communal prayer outweighs the benefits of private prayer, even a profoundly intense prayer suitable to one’s own spiritual level.

 (Adapted from Olat Re’iyah vol. I, p.
 28; Ein Eyah vol. I, p.
 132)